mr-ansar/layer-cake/doc/source/design-and-implementation.rst

 * any,
 * pointer

-Python type hints are converted to internal **layer-cake** types as necessary.
+Internally, Python type hints are converted to **layer-cake** types.

 .. _lc-object-type: